 If you are in financial difficulty you should usually approach your college or hall in the first instance.
 Colleges understand the financial constraints students experience and will be able to offer advice on the support that you may be eligible to apply for, including any relevant College Hardship Funds.

 Each year a number of students apply for assistance without looking to see what action they can take to improve their financial situation first.
 Assess where you are spending money and whether it is necessary, for instance by looking at your bank statements.
 You may also find it useful to refer to the Managing your finances webpage.
 The University is committed to helping students in financial difficulties but cannot offer assistance where this is caused by excessive and unnecessary expenditure.

 4. Check your eligibility to apply for hardship funds provided by the University

 Students in financial difficulty may be eligible to apply to the Oxford Hardship Fund (OHF), a centrally-administered Fund which assesses students for support according to their fee status, providing assistance through grants and/or loans.
 Students should ensure that they check the eligibility criteria and the deadlines in place when considering applying for this support.

-Students whose finances have been impacted by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Hardship Fund (CHF) from the start of Michaelmas term, as it is not possible to apply to the Oxford Hardship Fund in conjunction with the COVID-19 Hardship Fund.
+Students whose finances have been impacted by the Coronavirus pandemic should contact their college hardship officer for further guidance on applying to the COVID-19 Hardship Fund (CHF), as it is not possible to apply to the Oxford Hardship Fund in conjunction with the COVID-19 Hardship Fund.